Mentoring in Tourism and Hospitality Training Program

 This program is designed for people currently in the Tasmanian hospitality and tourism industries who either manage apprentices, trainees or new entrants to the industry.
 The training is also suited for aspiring supervisors or managers.

-The program will be delivered over a three month period, commencing in December 2022.
-Delivered in a blended format, with a mix of online self-paced study, online instructor-led sessions and face to face workshops held on the East Coast of Tasmania, in St Helens.
+The program will be delivered in a blended format, with a mix of online self-paced study, online instructor-led sessions and face to face workshops held on the East Coast of Tasmania, in St Helens.

 Delivered in a blended format, with the majority done via three face to face workshops; with supporting self-paced online study and workplace-based study.
 Face to face workshops.